citp/privacy-policy-historical/s/st/sto/stockhouse.com.md

 ###  Condensed Version

-This condensed verison is a summary of and subject to the "Complete Privacy Policy" and is provided for your convenience only.
+This condensed version is a summary of and subject to the "Complete Privacy Policy" and is provided for your convenience only.
 We encourage you to read the "Complete Privacy Policy" below.

 ####  Scope